 That’s certainly not to say that you shouldn’t watch Hamilton.
 It’s always exciting to get closer to experiencing something that was, for a long time, only available to the privileged few.
 And there are a handful of highly theatrical choices in the staged version that you almost certainly won’t see when the movie inevitably gets a big Hollywood treatment someday: For instance, Hamilton’s last monologue takes place entirely as the bullet travels slowly toward him in the fingertips of a member of the company, an effect that could easily be replaced by traditional slow-motion.
 But for the most part, if you decide to watch the movie, you won’t be adding all that much to the experience.
 Plus, you’ll be losing some things, too—namely, two F-bombs.
 But it’s not always bad to leave a couple of things to the imagination.

-For more of Slate’s culture coverage, listen to Thirst Aid Kit.
+For more of Slate’s Hamilton coverage, listen to this spoiler-filled discussion of the movie.